JorgeAskur/Candidates-2022/README.md

 '31512': 'Motor',
 '62232': 'LED',

-Use q when asked if you want to open a locker for quitting the main engine.
+Use "q" when asked if you want to open a locker for quitting the main engine.

 ## References
 - [actionlib](http://wiki.ros.org/actionlib)